dasniko/beer-as-a-service/README.md

 The result in your browser will be

-    5 beer will be ready in 8.75 minutes
+    5 beer(s) will be ready in 8.75 minutes

 The console will print

-    BAR: someone ordered 5 beer
+    BAR: someone ordered 5 beer(s)

 Example 2: Vert.x with Nodyn